mdm93004/wordvision-privpolicy/README.md

 # WordVision Privacy Policy
-#### Last updated: March 17, 2023 at 8:08 EST
+#### Last updated: April 18, 2023 at 12:11 EST

 #### Effective: Immediately

 At WordVision, we take the privacy of our users very seriously.
-This privacy policy describes how we collect, use, and protect your personal information when you use our Discord bot, which uses The Discord API, Craiyon API, and OpenAI API.
+This privacy policy describes how we collect, use, and protect your personal information when you use our Discord bot, which uses The Discord API and OpenAI API.

 ## What Information We Collect